MarcosTulioSDLV/parking-control/README.md

 I used some common libraries for this Rest API such Spring Web, Spring Data JPA, Validation, MySQL Driver and SpringFox Boot Starter 3.0.0 (for the API documentation).

+Spring validation was used to validate the parking spot attributes, setting the car license plate to accept a maximum length of 7 characters, and also ensuring no blank attributes.

 This Rest API was developed with:

-# Springboot
-- version: 2.7.17
+- Springboot version: 2.7.17

-# Java
-- version: 1.8
+- Java version: 1.8

-# Database Config
+Database Config
 For test this API, it is necessary to create a MySQL database with the properties:
 - name: parking_control_db
 - user name: root